 When applying for a uniform visa for one or two entries, the applicant shall present such proof to cover the intended visit(s) upon submission of the application.
 In case a multiple-entry visa is applied for, the applicant shall present proof of travel medical insurance covering the first intended stay.
-In such cases, the applicant must sign the statement in the relevant field of the application form indicating that he is aware that he must hold adequate travel medical insurance for future visits as well.
+The consulate is responsible for verifying that the insurance presented complies with the provisions of the Visa Code.

-The insurance should be taken out in the applicant's country of residence, but if that is not possible, insurance can be taken out elsewhere.
+The insurance should be taken out with a company based in the applicant's country of residence or in a Member State, but if that is not possible, insurance can be taken out elsewhere.
 Third parties, e.g. an inviting person, may take out insurance on behalf of the applicant.